glamorous-noob/pwn_adventure_3/Episode_05-Ultimate_shop_discount/README.md

 Here's a fun story for you that I just remembered,  as a "thank you for reading and bearing with my weird shit so far":

 When I was less than 5 years old, I used to cry whenever I lost at video games.
-I devised this genius plan where I play in two player versus mode against no one, just a controller with no player.
+I devised this genius plan where I play in two-player-versus mode against no one, just a controller with no player.
 I still lost.
 Yup.